FeralFracture/Gravity-Minecraft-Plugin/README.md

  -various collision detection and player placement

-  --The physics tends to break if the player moves into a corner between blocks, its reccomended that block surfaces are flate in the x or z direction as walls or floors/ceilings.
+  -(The physics tends to break if the player moves into a corner between blocks, its reccomended that block surfaces are flate in the x or z direction as walls or floors/ceilings.)

 -commands for testing purposes